raulghiurau/junia/_posts/2020-02-12-5-ways-to-start-getting-found-on-google-search.md

 ### Be the subject matter expert

+Everyone wants to talk to a knowledgeable person.
+We want to know accurate information because we don't want to waste our time.

-Create consistent content
+### Create consistent content

+Create some and create it often.

-Pick relevant keywords
+### Pick relevant keywords

-Offer what you are wanting to get found for
+### Offer what you are wanting to get found for

-Go deep with what you are offering
+### Go deep with what you are offering